Compsight/CornClicker/README.md

 - [ ] i can reset my points

 WHAT TOOLS?
-- vanilla HTML
+- HTML
-- vanilla CSS
+- CSS
+- BootStrap
 - JavaScript (ES6)
 - Babel (for transpiling ES6) <-
 - Mocha + Chai (for tests) <-